Review of single and multi-degree of freedom (mdof) systems: Stiffness and Flexibility Influence Coefficients

 We can use the Newtonian approach to find the stiffness matrix and equations of motion.
 However, we can also use influence coefficients for both the mass and stiffness matrices.

-Consider the definition of stiffness and flexibility coefficients:
+Consider the definition of stiffness and flexibility influence coefficients:

 is the force (moment) required at coordinate to maintain a unit linear (angular) displacement at coordinate with all other coordinates held fixed at zero

 is the linear (angular) displacement at coordinate due to a unit force (moment) applied at coordinate with all other coordinates free to move.

 NOTE: All forces (moments) and displacements (rotations) are taken to be applied in the positive direction.
 The sign of the resulting forces (moments) or displacements (rotations) are determined to be positive or negative.